MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/qas/create-qas.md

     Use the preview at the top of the page to see how your tags and formatting will appear on Bing.
 For information about:

-  - HTML tags, see the Supported HTML tags list below
+  - HTML tags, see the supported HTML tags list below

   - Built-in options, click **Markdown guide** (question mark icon)